DroneBlocks/dexi-docker/ros2-gazebo-px4-vnc/README.md

 3. cd PX4-Autopilot

-4. ./Tools/setup/ubuntu.sh (this will take a few minutes)
+4. For the first run: ./setup.bash (this will take 30 seconds to a minute)

 5. make px4_sitl gz_x500 (this will launch Gazebo sim)